ArpitaKotnur/git-and-github/HANDS-ON/git_identity.md

 # git don't track on empty files
-then how to make them as the part of git in your folder which is empty create a folder named .gitkeep
+then how to make them as the part of git in your folder which is empty, create a folder named .gitkeep